Articles on Shifting Sands

 Educational work with girls and their families, raising awareness in schools and training professionals like social workers and teachers how to spot the signs of girls at risk of FGM was reported a vital part of the FGM Centre’s work.
 But all activists needed to extend their role to engage and involve men.

 It was interesting to note how few FGM lead activists attended this event.
 Even Hoda Ali, who leads a project safeguarding children against FGM at Perivale Primary School, London and who was billed to speak, had sent apologies.
-Perhaps their behind the scenes spats are beginning to surface and are making themselves manifest?
+Perhaps their behind the scenes spats are beginning to surface and making themselves manifest?

 Another piece about the 2018 FGM Conference The FGM Industry’s abuse of children must end.
 FULL STOP! can be accessed here.